- How much does it cost to attend Laurel U?

 12. What can I expect for housing at the Laurel U campus?

 We have housing on our beautiful Laurel U campus.
 Take a look at our building on our Campus Housing page.
 Space is limited.
-Check with the Admissions Office (call 336.887.3000 or email email@example.com) about costs, availability and Housing Application to live on campus.
+Check with the Admissions Office (call 336.887.3000 or email firstname.lastname@example.org) about costs, availability and Housing Application Form to live on campus.
+You may also complete our online Housing Application Form.

 13. Do you have a meal program?